polterguy/polterguy.github.io/tutorials/getting-started/index.md

 existing database from before, you can create CRUD endpoint wrapping your database of choice.

-Go back to the _"Crudify"_ menu item, but this time another database, choose _"All tables"_ in the _"Select table"_ dropdown, and click _"Crudify all"_.
+Go back to the _"Crudify"_ menu item, but this time choose another database, for instance Sakila or Bike Store.
+Then choose _"All tables"_ in the _"Select table"_ dropdown, and click _"Crudify all"_.
 After a couple of seconds, you'll have CRUD HTTP endpoints wrapping every single table in your database.

 ## 5. Generate your frontend